Internal Governing Policies

 Restricted gifts have definite restrictions for their purpose or the conditions for which they may be disbursed.
 Acceptance of a restricted gift imposes a legal and ethical obligation to comply with the terms established by the donor.
 Therefore, the nature and extent of this obligation must be clearly understood.
 Accordingly, the terms of each restricted gift will be reviewed carefully to insure it is legally acceptable and that they do not hamper the usefulness and desirability of the gift to the University.
 If a gift is deemed unacceptable because of restrictions the donor has placed on its use, the donor shall be counseled to remove or modify the restrictions.
 Gifts shall be refused or returned when the purpose (1) is inappropriate, illegal, or not in the best interest of the University; (2) is clearly commercial; or (3) would obligate the University to undertake responsibilities, financial or otherwise, that it may not be capable of meeting during the period required by the terms of the gift.
-The Vice President for External Relations, in consultation whit the President, shall have the final authority in determining if a gift is refused or returned.
+The Vice President for University Advancement, in consultation whit the President, shall have the final authority in determining if a gift is refused or returned.

 In addition, the University may launch campaigns to solicit contributions for specific projects.
 When a solicitation is made for a stated purpose, even if the donor does not state specifically in the letter or transmittal, or on the check, that it is restricted and/or, if the donor is responding to a solicitation for a specific purpose, the donation shall be considered restricted to that purpose.

 A separate gift account shall be established for each vice president and his/her designee.